Parthwebde12/parthwebde12/README.md

   - 🔄 React (in progress)
   - 🔜 MERN Stack (MongoDB, Express, React, Node.js)
 - 🧑‍💻 Exploring **DSA with C++** and backend with **Java**
-- 🎯 Future Goals:
+- 🎯 Future Goals: GATE Prep • Strong DSA • Real-world projects • Open Source
-  - Build strong **DSA foundations**
-  - Develop **real-world web projects**
-  - Contribute to **Open Source**
-- ⚡ Fun Fact: I often re-build the same project with a new tech stack just to learn better!
+- ⚡ Fun Fact: I often re-build the same project in a new stack to learn better!

 ---